 The pop singer, who’s of Mexican descent, is no stranger to advocating for mental health.
 Having been dealing with mental illness herself, Lovato has gone through her own journey of finding tools and coping mechanisms that best fit her when seconds feel stretched to be miles.
 While most of her songs shine light on things such as anxiety and eating disorders, in 2017, she released a documentary “Simply Complicated” about her struggles with relapsing and what others can do, which is to keep moving forward.
 While there are screaming fans at all of her concerts, there are countless of those who have silent tears when they meet Lovato, for they feel as though she gave them a voice to express themselves and their own personal struggles.

-In Mexico, the sport for horseback riding is called charrería and for the longest time it was a male dominated sport, until the late 1990’s.
+In Mexico, the sport of horseback riding is called charrería and for the longest time, it was a male dominated sport, until the late 1990’s.
 Wearing a traditional dress, the women who practice Escaramuza Charra, an all-female equestrian sport, ride as an eight women team and perform choreography that took months of training to perfect.
 Those who don’t live in Mexico, still participate as a way to connect to their heritage, like the Coronelas de Illinois.
-It is a tradition so strong that the United Nations Educational, Scientific and Cultural Organization recognized it as an Intangible Cultural Heritage of Humanity.
+It is a tradition so strong that the United Nations Educational, Scientific, and Cultural Organization recognized it as an Intangible Cultural Heritage of Humanity.

 Latinx CORRAL Community